Nicky Low

-Nicky Alister Low (born 6 January 1992) is a Scottish footballer who plays as a midfielder and has signed for Clydebank until end of 2022-2023 season.
+Nicky Low (born 6 January 1992) is a Scottish footballer who plays as a midfielder for Clydebank.

 Low has previously played for Dundee, Aberdeen, Forfar Athletic, Alloa Athletic, Derry City, Queen of the South, Arbroath and had a loan spell at Kelty Hearts.

 Club career

 Aberdeen

 On 27 January 2010, Low debuted for the Dons versus Heart of Midlothian, appearing as a substitute.
 Aberdeen won the match 3–0.

 On 30 August 2011, Low was sent out on loan to Forfar Athletic until 1 January 2012.
 After impressing on loan, Low returned to the Loons until the end of the 2011-12 season.
 During his time at Station Park, Low was voted Supporter's Player of the Year and Young Sky Blues Player of the Year.
 On 18 October 2012, Low signed for Alloa Athletic, on loan initially for one month.
 Low's loan spell was then extended until 1 January 2014 before returning to Pittrodrie.

 On 29 December 2013, Low scored his first goal for the Dons in a 1–0 victory versus Ross County.
 On 16 March in the 2014 Scottish League Cup Final versus Inverness Caledonian Thistle, Low appeared as a 70th minute substitute, scoring a spot kick in the penalty shoot-out victory for Aberdeen.
 On 15 May 2014, Low signed a new one-year contract with the Dons.